GluuFederation/docs-gluu-server-prod/docs/source/installation-guide/index.md

 ## System Requirements

-!!!note
-    Local deployments for testing or demoing Gluu may set the resources to the minimum requirements, which are `8GB RAM`, `5 CPU`, and `50GB disk space` in total to run oxAuth, oxTrust, and LDAP.

 ### Testing Environment

-A barebones Gluu Server can be set up with **only** oxAuth, oxTrust, LDAP, and the SAML IDP as a test or demo environment.
+A barebones Gluu Server can be set up with **only** oxAuth, oxTrust, LDAP, and SAML IDP as a test or demo environment.
 The minimum requirements for this deployment are:

-- 4 GB Ram
+- 4 GB RAM
 - 2 GB swap space
-- 2 CPU Units
+- 2 CPU units
 - 40 GB disk space

 ### Production Environment

-First, calculate the recommended required resources as per services deployed.
-The following table contains the default recommended resources to start with.
-Depending on the use of each service the resources may need to be increased or decreased.
+The minimum requirements for a production environment with the same services (oxAuth, oxTrust, LDAP, and SAML IDP) are:

+- 8 GB RAM
+- 2 GB swap space
+- 4 CPU units
+- 50 GB disk space

+Each deployment will have unique requirements depending on its architecture, services, and number of users.
+The following table contains some recommended resources to start with.
+These requirements should be adjusted to suit the specific deployment.

 |Service           | CPU Unit   |    RAM      |  Required                           | Comments |
 |------------------|------------|-------------|------------------------------------ | ----------|